 - Gently place one or two of the poached meringues on top of the custard, it should just float on top.
 It's best to prepare these before you make the caramel as you will need to work quickly once the caramel is ready.

 - Heat the sugar in a saucepan with a splash of water, over medium-high heat.
-Let it come to a boil.⅓ cup White Sugar, 3 tablespoon Water
+Let it come to a boil.66 g (⅓ cup) Superfine Sugar, 3 tbsp Water

 - Once the sugar is boiling, watch it closely, it will look clear and then it will start to gain some color, first a little yellow and then amber.